DFE-Digital/access-your-teaching-qualifications/app/views/check_records/static/accessibility.html.md

 ## Compliance status

-We intend for this service to be fully compliant with the Web Content Accessibility Guidelines version 2.2 AA standard.
+This service is fully compliant with the WCAG version 2.2 AA standard.

-The service has not yet been audited to confirm that it complies with the standard.
-We’ll update this page once the service has been audited.

 ## Preparation of this accessibility statement

 This statement was prepared on 24 October 2023.
+It was last reviewed on 5 December 2023.
+This service was last tested on 30 November 2023.
+The test was carried out by the Digital Accessibility Centre.